Table of Contents

 |Olecranon||Radial nerve (C7, C8)||Extensor of elbow joint

-Long head also extends shoulder joint
+Long head also extends the shoulder joint

 |Anconeus||Lateral epicondyle of humerus||Olecranon (lateral)||Radial nerve|